METAL AIR WATER SYRINGE TIP

 ULTRASONIC EFFECT

-Metal air water syringe tips are then placed into the ultrasonic solution.
+Metal tips are then placed into the ultrasonic solution.
 The ultrasonic fluid is not cleaned as often as it should, sometimes only once or twice a day!

 A common practice in the sterilization process is to pre-clean instruments by placing them inside an ultrasonic bath before autoclaving.
 The disgusting fluid inside the ultrasonic machine is probably the most noxious area in a dental clinic.
 The ultrasonic is full of blood, saliva, bacteria, and other bioburden from all the patients that have had a treatment that day.
 This device is good at cleaning instruments on the outside; however, at the same time it introduces the contaminated fluid into the micro-lumens of metal air water syringe tips.